crmathieu/daq/README.md

 The ground station has 3 functions:
 - Make sure there were no error in the data received from the vehicle (comparing CRC32 calculated and CRC32 transmitted).
 - Place the set of datapoints received to its streaming queue.
 - Accept connection requests from clients to allow them to access the streaming data.
-Clients have the choice to access the stream from the most recent data, or the oldest data.
+Clients have the choice to access the stream from the most recent data, or the oldest data (TBI).

 ### Data format
 To avoid unecessary overhead in packaging payload with _marhsalling / unmarshalling_ technics, the data is always sent in binary format.
 It is received as an array of bytes and then casted appropriately based on the nature of its content.

 # Visualize the data coming from the vehicle